SenseNet/sncom-resources/_drafts/2018-02-27-complex-patch.md

 Everything placed into the subfolder above will be copied to the *web\bin* folder of the target site.

-You can also put import content files to the package, they will also imported into the repository at the appropate time:
+You can also put import content files to the package, they will be imported into the repository at the appropate time:

 ```txt
 Customization\import